alexbseaton/jambalaya/README.md

 Simple:

-Abstract away the logic in price_wrt_request_time.py so that we can graph price histories on the same axes with a nice legend given only a collection of flights to consider.
+Support graphing price histories given an arbitrary collection of flights (ATM it is assumed all will be between the same airports)

 Hard: